zenika-open-source/immutadot/README.md

 ## Notes

-- [1](#immutability): You can find more informations about immutability and its benefits in the following article http://reactkungfu.com/2015/08/pros-and-cons-of-using-immutability-with-react-js/
+- [1](#immutability): You can find more information about immutability and its benefits in the following article http://reactkungfu.com/2015/08/pros-and-cons-of-using-immutability-with-react-js/